secureblue/secureblue.dev/content/FAQ.md

 ### [How do I install my VPN?](#vpn)
 {: #vpn}
-The recommended approach is to use Wireguard profiles.
+The recommended approach is to use WireGuard profiles.
 These can be downloaded from your VPN provider's website.
-If wireguard profiles work for you, import them via the system network settings menu.
+If WireGuard profiles work for you, import them via the system network settings menu.
 Below are the steps for GNOME.
-1. Navigate to the "Network" tab in GNOME settings
+1. Navigate to the "Network" tab in GNOME settings.
 <img alt="Gnome Settings screenshot" src="/assets/gnome-settings-vpn-step1.png" />
 2. Click the "+" button to add a new VPN connection.
 <img alt="Gnome Settings screenshot" src="/assets/gnome-settings-vpn-step2.png" />